Project-Mahiru/MahiruShiinaPy/README.md

 # MahiruShiinaPy

-The code for MahiruShiinaJS rewritten in Python for simplicity Mahiru Shiina JS (More detailed README): https://github.com/Hobospider132/MahiruShiinaJS
+The code for [MahiruShiinaJS](https://github.com/Hobospider132/MahiruShiinaJS) rewritten in Python for simplicity.
+Please refer to the original repo for more details.

 Special thanks to:

 - Tech.
-TTGames for providing template code for Python version (link to his repo: https://github.com/Tech-TTGames/Tickets-Plus)
+TTGames for providing template code for Python version [repo](https://github.com/Tech-TTGames/Tickets-Plus).